Physiotherapy

 When not working, Jennifer takes great delight exploring BC in her old 1985 Westfalia camper van loaded up with her gravel bike, paddle board, climbing shoes and, of course, her trusted furry companion, Niah!

-Jennifer is excited to join the Rutland Physio team & and values the integrative approach of a multi- disciplinary clinic!
+Jennifer is excited to be apart of the Rutland Physical Therapy team & and values the integrative approach of a multi-disciplinary clinic!

 Jennifer has devoted her past 30 years practicing Registered Massage Therapy in BC.
 Jennifer war...
 Read More